hildobby/fire-suppression-abm/README.md

 This project uses [Mesa](https://github.com/projectmesa/mesa), an Apache2 licensed agent-based modeling (or ABM) framework in Python.

-It allows users to simulate a wildfire in a randomly generated forest environment.
+This repository allows users to simulate a wildfire in a randomly generated forest environment.
 The random generation is based on user settable settings from the visualisation tool provided by mesa.
-This simulation is created in a 2D grid.
+This simulation is created in a 2D grid of size 100x100.
 The firefighting agents will attempt to extinguish said fire using a strategy chosen by the user, the firefighter's success depends on the settings used in the simulation.
 The program also allows for sensitivity analysis with a built-in script.

 ![A screenshot of the simulation's visualisation](https://github.com/hildobby/Asian-paced_Yodeling/blob/master/src/visualisation.png)

-*Above: A screenshot of the visualisation tool using Mesa.*
+*Above: A screenshot of the visualisation tool provided by Mesa.*

 Features
 ------------